CTSRD-CHERI/chericat/README.md

 A Capability Analysis Tool for CHERI

 The program “chericat” is a standalone tool that runs on CheriBSD.
-It can be used by either attaching to a running process or parsing a coredump to produce capability-related data, whic is stored in a local SQL database.
+It can be used by either attaching to a running process or parsing a coredump to produce capability-related data, which is stored in a local SQL database.
 The data can then be queried to retrieve information regarding the capabilities created at that snapshot.

 ```
 Usage: chericat [-g <debug level>] [-d <database name>] [-p <pid>] [-v] [-c <binary name>]